t-ateya/hierarchical-multi-agent-retrieval-system/README-PRIVATE.md

 ## 📄 License

-This repository is maintained for academic review purposes.
+This repository is for academic review purposes.
 All rights reserved.

 **Note**: This is a research project portfolio for PhD applications.
 The public repository contains architecture documentation and research materials.
 Full implementation details are available upon request for academic reviewers.